Context-adaptive binary arithmetic coding: History

-In 1986, IBM researchers Kottappuram M. A. Mohiuddin and Jorma Johannen Rissanen filed a patent for a multiplication-free binary arithmetic coding algorithm.
+In 1986, IBM researchers Kottappuram M. A. Mohiuddin and Jorma Johannes Rissanen filed a patent for a multiplication-free binary arithmetic coding algorithm.
 In 1988, an IBM research team including R.B.
 Arps, T.K.
 Truong, D.J.
 Lu, W. B. Pennebaker, L. Mitchell and G. G. Langdon presented an adaptive binary arithmetic coding (ABAC) algorithm called Q-Coder.

 The above patents and research papers, along several others from IBM and Mitsubishi Electric, were later cited by the CCITT and Joint Photographic Experts Group as the basis for the JPEG image compression format's adaptive binary arithmetic coding algorithm in 1992.
 However, encoders and decoders of the JPEG file format, which has options for both Huffman encoding and arithmetic coding, typically only support the Huffman encoding option, which was originally because of patent concerns, although JPEG's arithmetic coding patents have since expired due to the age of the JPEG standard.
+The first reported use of adaptive binary arithmetic coding in motion video compression was in a proposal by IBM researchers to the MPEG group in 1989.
+This proposal extended the use of arithmetic coding from intraframe JPEG to interframe video coding.

 In 1999, Youngjun Yoo (Texas Instruments), Young Gap Kwon and Antonio Ortega (University of Southern California) presented a context-adaptive form of binary arithmetic coding.
 The modern context-adaptive binary arithmetic coding (CABAC) algorithm was commercially introduced with the H.264/MPEG-4 AVC format in 2003.
 The majority of patents for the AVC format are held by Panasonic, Godo Kaisha IP Bridge and LG Electronics.